Skip to content

 At Moomin Museum, there are always original Moomin illustrations by Tove Jansson on display.
 The Moomin Museum’s Observatory hosts changing exhibitions.

-Tove Jansson is one of the most internationally well-known Finnish artists.
-She is best known as the creator of the Moomin characters and as the author of the Moomin books.
-However, Tove Jansson considered herself primarily a painter.
-She also created several public monumental works, illustrations, cartoons and comics.
-The exhibition An Artist’s Life – Tove Jansson, opening on April 20 in the Observatory, explores Jansson’s diverse artistic career as well as personal life.
+Tove Jansson is one of the most internationally renowned Finnish artists.
+She is best known as the creator of the Moomin characters and as the author of the Moomin books, but Jansson herself considered herself primarily a painter.
+In addition to her representational and abstract paintings, Jansson created several public monumental works, illustrations, cartoons, and comics.
+The exhibition An Artist’s Life – Tove Jansson at the Moomin Museum’s Observatory explores Jansson’s diverse artistic career alongside the phases and relationships of her life.
+Tove Jansson was a courageous trailblazer in her own right as an artist, individual, and woman.
+The exhibition is open until May 18th, 2025.

 Sara Hildén Art Museum